Jiraphapa/template/README.rst

                      v_end: float = None,
                      filt_window: int = None) -> np.ndarray:

+The array types is declared by subscripting an elementary type according to the number of dimensions ex. float64[:] for 1-dimension double precision floating point (64 bit) array and float64[:,:,:] for 3-dimensions array, etc. (see `CNN <http://cnn.com>`_).
  If you run this Python script, it will generate an extension module named my_module.
 Depending on your platform, the actual filename may be my_module.so, my_module.pyd, my_module.cpython-34m.so, etc.

 calc_splines_numba